 Starting Point: Mam Tor Car Park

-You wouldn’t expect one of the highest and most famous peaks in the Peak District to be on this list, but the classic out-and-back walking route of Mam Tor is, in fact, a fairly easy walk.
+Mam Tor is one of the highest and most famous peaks in the Peak District.
+This out-and-back walking route of Mam Tor is, in fact, a fairly easy walk.
+It’s a bit of a leg burner to get to the top, but worth it for what awaits at the summit.

 It’s the spectacular panoramic views from Mam Tor that entice walkers of all ages and capabilities to tackle the climb.
 On a clear day, you can see for mile upon miles – the lush English countryside at its very best.
 The unobstructed view also makes this a prime sunrise and sunset spot.